Skip to main content

 What makes NYC water different

 Unlike cities that rely heavily on groundwater or the Colorado River, NYC gets surface water from protected upstate reservoirs.
-That means lower natural hardness, excellent baseline quality, and no need for the aggressive treatment some Southwest utilities use.
+That means lower natural hardness, excellent baseline quality, and no need for the aggressive treatment some Southwest public water systems use.

 The NYC Department of Environmental Protection (NYCDEP) serves about 9 million residents across five boroughs.
 Annual water quality reports consistently show compliance with federal Maximum Contaminant Levels (MCLs) for regulated contaminants at the distribution system level.